Can Having a Pet Help Prevent Allergies?

 Having a pet in the home has been shown to reduce allergies later in life for children under 1.
 An allergist explains why.

-Getting a new pet is probably the last thing on your mind when you have a baby on the way, but it could be your child’s best defense against allergies.
+Getting a new pet is probably the last thing on your mind when you have a baby on the way, but it could be your child’s best defense against future allergies.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-No avoidance measures can compare with removing the pet from the home.
-However, because many people are reluctant to let pets go, second-best measures include restricting the pet from the child’s bedroom, using air cleaners with HEPA filtration, and washing the dog or cat frequently.
+“No avoidance measure can compare with removing the pet entirely from the home,” says Dr. Hong, “But most often people are reluctant to let go of their pets.
+Some other measures you can take include restricting the pet from the child’s bedroom, using air cleaners with HEPA filtration and washing the dog or cat frequently.”

 Treatment may include medications to control nasal, eye and chest symptoms.
-Your doctor may recommend immunotherapy if symptoms are not adequately controlled using other methods.
+Your doctor may also recommend immunotherapy if symptoms are not adequately controlled using other methods.